alecksandr26/Mastering-Algorithms-with-C/Algorithms/MergeSort/README.md

 # Merge Sort
 Merge sort is another example of a divide-and-conquer sorting algorithm.
 Like quicksort, it relies on making comparisons between elements to sort them.
-However, it does not sort in place.
+However, it does not sort in place.<br />
+Returning once again to the example of sorting a pile of canceled checks by hand, we begin with an unsorted pile that we divide in half.
+Next, we divide each of the resulting two piles in half and continue this process until we end up with one check in every pile.
+Once all piles contain a single check, we merge the piles two by two so that each new pile is a sorted combination of the two that were merged.
+Merging continues until we end up with one big pile again.
+At this point, the checks are sorted.